Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /04/2014 (Build 264):
+	- Tweaked Lerk spikes tracers and infantry portal spawning particles for Minimal particles setting.
+	- Menu open sound will now use the user's sound volume.
+	- Added server configurable options.
+Type sv_plus if you have the appropriate permissions for more information.
+You can also edit NS2PlusServerConfig.json.

 - 15/04/2014 (Buld 264):
 	- Fixed non-snow rock prop variant size.
 	- Potentially fixed issue that'd let aliens see marines that are not parasited with an outline